Appeals are made to the Secretary of State through the Planning Inspectorate who are based in Bristol.

 Tel.
 0117 372 6372

-Alternatively you can download the form from the Planning Inspectorate website.
+Or you can download the form from the Planning Inspectorate.

 He or she will ultimately determine the case on behalf of the Secretary of State, or will advise the Secretary of State how they consider the case should be determined.
-Appeals are either upheld i.e. approved or dismissed i.e. refused.
+Appeals are either upheld (approved) or dismissed (refused).

 Types of appeals